charliecalvert/CloudNotes/Assignments/EcmaScript/JavaScriptClasses.md

 Ran all test suites.
 ```

+Create additional tests for **add** and **subtract**.

 ## Turn it in

 Save your work to your repository.
 Submit the url of your project and/or the directory in which you did your work.
+Fill in all the missing pieces so your output looks similar to the examples show in this document.

 Take a screenshot of the output of your program and attach it to the assignment when you turn it in.